Faxmachinen2/pcpmcontrol/README.md

 ##### Example

-Call `amixer` to set the master volume when you turn the first knob (the rest of the knobs do nothing):
+Call `amixer` to set the master volume when you turn the first knob.
+The rest of the knobs do nothing:

 ```yaml
 events: